-- Three Focus group meetings were held on January 31 and February 1, 2019, with affordable/special needs housing providers, business associations, homeless providers, community building organizations, economic development officials, and health and human service providers. - Three Public Mearings, which were open to the general public and advertised, were held on February 11, 12, and 13, 2019.
-All public hearings were properly advertised in The Sentinel in accordance with the County's Citizen Participation Plan. - A Community Outreach Survey was conducted for a 2-month period. - A Housing Summit on March 8, 2019, was held at Dickenson College to educate attendees on the Fair Housing Act, as well as economic and market influences and challenges placed on attainable housing.
+- Six focus group meetings were held June 25-27, 2024, and July 30, 2024, with affordable/special needs housing providers, business associations, homeless providers, community building organizations, economic development officials, and health and human service providers. - Two Public Meetings, which were open to the general public and advertised, were held on January 15 and February 26, 2025.
+All public hearings were properly advertised in The Sentinel in accordance with the County's Citizen Participation Plan. - A Community Outreach Survey was conducted for an 8-month period. - A Housing Summit on September 18, 2024, was held at Dickenson College to educate attendees on the Fair Housing Act and economic and market influences and challenges placed on attainable housing.